-In the morning it lay at the end of the lead, empty.
-I walked up and down calling until 2:00 in the afternoon.
+In the morning it lay at the end of the 15-foot lead, empty.
 She hadn't eaten since her after-dinner snack at 8:00 p.m. so I figured she'd be hungry by noon.

 She'd reached that age where children are fed up with their parents.
 She enjoyed being outside so much she wanted it full time....like me.
 Sitting in a car, waiting, was no longer acceptable.

 It's been a relief.
-I still worry about what became of her, but know she's resourceful and had managed to survive in the Redwoods for god knows how long before I found her.
+I still worry about what became of her, but know she's resourceful.
+She'd survived in the Redwoods for god knows how long before I found her.
 I'm confident she found a place where she can get her meals and be outside all the time too.

 But I still get a hollow feeling in my stomach when I think about her.
 But next time a kitten shows up it'll be straight to the shelter; I learned my lesson.
 And yet, I miss her.